rcgoodfellow/blog/content/post/2018-03-25-QEMU-KVM-Exec-Basics.markdown

 }
 {{</highlight>}}

 Here we can see that the device class `realize` function points to `x86_cpu_realizefn`.
-Through this `x86_cpu_realizefn`, we take a look at how VCPUs are actually created.
-QEMU can implement the VCPUs in many ways.
+Through this `x86_cpu_realizefn`, we take a look at how vCPUs are actually created.
+QEMU can implement the vCPUs in many ways.
 On Linux systems with processors that support hardware virtualization (the vast majority of processors found in workstations and servers these days) the common choice is [KVM](https://www.linux-kvm.org).
-KVM is a Linux kernel module that provides, among other things, highly efficient VCPUs for virtual machines that take advantage instructions in modern processors specifically designed to support efficient virtualization.
+KVM is a Linux kernel module that provides, among other things, highly efficient vCPUs for virtual machines that take advantage instructions in modern processors specifically designed to support efficient virtualization.
 KVM is the mechanism we will be looking at here.

-The code path that creates a KVM VCPU from QEMU is the following.
+The code path that creates a KVM vCPU from QEMU is the following.

 <pre>
 | target/i386/cpu.c          | {{<qreff "target/i386/cpu.c" 4054 "x86_cpu_realizefn">}}